Singing at the Eglise de la Madeleine, Paris (Summer 2012)

 Who are we?

-Singing For Fun is a network of light-hearted groups based in Leicestershire and Pembrokeshire.
-Since starting in September 2008, membership has grown from eighteen singers to over four hundred.
+Singing For Fun is a network of light-hearted groups based in West Wales and, only now until December 2016, Leicestershire.
+Since starting in September 2008, membership has grown from eighteen singers to well over four hundred.

 Birstall May 2015

 Our members range in age from thirty to ninety and come from all walks of life.
 What we do have in common, however, is a love of singing and the enthusiasm to explore a much wider range of musical repertoire than is possible in many singing groups.
 And the emphasis is always on having fun - and in good company!

 Are there auditions?